Nuummite Gemstone Information

 About Nuummite - History and Introduction

-Nuummite is quite a unique gemstone and can be recognized by its dark body colour interspersed by iridescent flecks that give it its play of colour.
+Nuummite is quite a unique gemstone and can be recognized by its dark body color interspersed by iridescent flecks that give it its play of color.

 Nuummite is found in the Nuuk region of West Greenland.

 Buying Nuummite and Determining Nuummite Gemstone Value Back to Top

 Nuummite is light-gray to almost black with flecks of iridescent color ranging from yellow to golden, green to metallic blue, and reddish to violet.
 The flecks can range in size from a few millimetres long to several centimetres long.
 It is rare for one gemstone to exhibit the full range of colors.
 Most gemstones display one or two similar iridescent colors.